We all know that sex work is the oldest profession in the world, but have you read about the most famous sex workers of time?

 1. Veronica Franco – The Venetian Courtesan

 Veronica Franco was a courtesan in 16th Century Renaissance Venice.
 She was extremely well educated and even published poetry.
-Back then in Venetian society, there were two different classes of prostitute.
-The high-class set (of which Veronica was one) who were educated and had many other literary and musical talents, and the lower class Prostitutes who were uneducated and plied their trade on the street.
+Back then in Venetian society, there were two different classes of sex workers.
+The high-class set (of which Veronica was one) who were educated and had many other literary and musical talents, and the lower class Sex Workers who were uneducated and plied their trade on the street.

 Veronica was the daughter of a high-class courtesan and learned the trade from a young age.
 Her mother taught her well but was worried about her future so she married her off to a wealthy Physician whilst Veronica was still in her teens.
 Veronica felt stifled in this marriage and sought a divorce.
 As she had given birth whilst married, and her ex-husband refused to refund her dowry, she had no other option to support herself other than going back to her trade full-time.
 Veronica provided popular with her wit, intellect and talent in the bedroom and quickly become infamous and consorted with Royalty and the Wealthy of Venice.